Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q5.
 What are attributes?

-- [ ] `Attributes are long-form version of an "if/else" statement, used when testing for equality between objects.`
+- [ ] Attributes are long-form version of an `if/else` statement, used when testing for equality between objects.
-- [ ] `Attributes are a way to hold data or describe a state for a class or an instance of a class.`
+- [ ] Attributes are a way to hold data or describe a state for a class or an instance of a class.
-- [ ] `Attributes are strings that describe characteristics of a class.`
+- [ ] Attributes are strings that describe characteristics of a class.
-- [x] `Function arguments are called "attributes" in the context of class methods and instance methods.`
+- [x] Function arguments are called "attributes" in the context of class methods and instance methods.

 #### Q6.
 What is the term to describe this code?